iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.soc.mycolorado 2 reviews"/>
 </p>

+> Nine out of 10 times I'm unable to log in.
+On the few times I've been able to get to the authentication page afterwards I get an error message.
+I thought this app would be a game changer having everything in one place but I can't even get it to open<br> :date: __2021-06-10 22:22:06__

+> Works for drivers license.
+Fishing and hunting licenses dont show up.<br> :date: __2021-06-10 00:42:26__

 > It does not make any situation more convenient and when prompted, the information doesn't open.
 A screenshot won't work and signal is needed to open the necessary information.
 Unfortunately trails and streams don't have wifi yet.<br> :date: __2021-06-03 17:40:14__

 > When it wants to verify me by taking a picture the oval frame is black and wont take a picture.
 The app is useless to me if i cant use it for its intended purpose.<br> :date: __2021-05-11 16:14:20__